DNSFilter/slate/source/v3/website-category-api.html.md

 **IP Addresses**

-Queries for IP addresses will return the most relevent categories for all of the content we've seen hosted on that IP address.
+Queries for IP addresses will return the most relevant categories for all of the content we've seen hosted on that IP address.
 This can be used in situations where you don't know which domain name to lookup but have an IP address.

 # Authentication